 - KODI V18 is compatible with SMB v2

-- X-Plorer and FX Explorer are compatible with SMB v2, among others.
+- ES Explorer Pro are only compatible with SMB v1

 For our tests we performed a comparison of performance between SMB v1 and SMB v2 using a TV-Box with 10/100 Ethernet and another Gigabit connecting to a network PC with Windows 10.
 In the results you can see the difference in performance between what can be obtain the network adapter using SAMBA and what we get in our raw network.